MichMATYCwebsite/MichMATYC/content/constitution.md

 +++

-### Constitution

-The Constitution of the Michigan Mathematical Association of Two-Year Colleges
+### The Constitution of the Michigan Mathematical Association of Two-Year Colleges

 **Article I: Name**<br/>
 The name of the Association is the Michigan Mathematical Association of Two-Year Colleges.<br/>